Luminova Framework

 set

-Set columns and values to be updated in the query.
+Set the columns and values to be updated in the query.

 This method should be invoked before the update() method to specify which columns to update.